HSC Stena Voyager: Uncertain future

 In March 2011, Stena Line announced the Stena Voyager and her running partners on the Belfast – Stranraer route (Stena Caledonia and Stena Navigator) were to be replaced in Autumn 2011 by the Stena Superfast VII and Stena Superfast VIII chartered from Estonian ferry operator Tallink.
 Stena Voyager was widthdrawn from service on 20 November 2011 and was laid up in Belfast until 2013.

 Scrapping

 In April 2013, it was reported that Stena Voyager had been sold for scrapping.
 She was towed to Landskrona, Sweden, where the vessel was broken up by Stena Recycling.

+Peter West, Project Manager, Industrial Demolition was leading the operation on site.

 In media

 In 2009, Stena Voyager appeared in the BBC television series Top Gear.
 Jeremy Clarkson, ostensibly having missed the ferry, tried to leapfrog a Renault Twingo on the departing Stena Voyager.
 The car sank into the wash behind the departing ferry.
 Actor Ross Kemp was supposedly locked in the boot of the car that Clarkson was seen driving.